-19. Further actions for improving the business climate are critical:
+22. Further actions for improving the business climate are critical:

 - The Application Management and Data Automation system (AMANDA) will allow the Government to track approval of construction permits across all parish councils in Jamaica and is being implemented with support from the World Bank.
-AMANDA has been implemented in all parishes.
-The Government will now focus on implementing the system in all commenting agencies to make it fully operational by June 2015.
-A Concept Paper has been developed to revise and standardize the fee structure for application fees, with a view to implement the new structure by December 2015. - Cabinet approved reforms to the Development Applications Process (DAP) in December 2014, to be implemented within two years.
-By June 2015, applications for projects above certain thresholds will be handled by a joint technical team, which would include NEPA, National Works Agency and the relevant parish councils, while smaller projects will be handled by the parish councils, with clarity on the expected maximum timeframes.
+AMANDA has been implemented in all 14 parishes and all relevant commenting agencies.
+A standardized pricing framework for application fees is being developed and is expected to be submitted to Cabinet by December 2015. - Cabinet approved reforms to the Development Applications Process (DAP) in December 2014, to be implemented within two years.
+Starting July 2015, applications for projects above certain thresholds are handled by a joint technical team, which would include NEPA, National Works Agency and the relevant parish councils, while smaller projects are handled by the parish councils, with clarity on the expected maximum time frames.
 The new process will result in a faster, more streamlined approvals process.
-We will report, on a quarterly basis, on progress in reducing the time needed, including against the 90 day benchmark. - Under the Land Administration and Management Programme (LAMP) 800 new titles are expected to be issued during 2014/15.
-LAMP will be extending its services to clients in St. Ann, Westmoreland, St. James, Trelawny and Hanover.
-During 2015/16, we expect to issue an additional 2,500 titles under this program. - More broadly, under the Jamaica land titling program, we will deliver 15,000 titles in 2015/16. - The new Insolvency Act and its implementing regulations are now effective.
-Training is being supported by the IADB.
-A Supervisor of Insolvency has been appointed by Cabinet. - An on-line system for business registration will be in place by end-August 2015, with IDB support.
-By then, the turnaround time for applications will be reduced further to two business days.
+We will report, on a quarterly basis, on progress in reducing the time needed, especially for commercial development projects, including against the 90 day benchmark.
+The first quarterly report, covering January to March 2015, was submitted to the Growth Agenda Sub-Committee of Cabinet in June 2015.
+Meanwhile, the National Building Act is expected to become effective by December 2015; it will provide the regulatory framework for the acceptance of certification from licensed professionals. - LAMP services will be expanded to St. James, Trelawny and Hanover in 2015/16.
+During 2015/16, we expect to issue an additional 2,500 titles under this program.
+As of July 2015, 249 titles have been issued this fiscal year. - An on-line system for business registration will be piloted by December 2015 and in place by April 2016, with IDB support, with a goal to reduce the turnaround time for applications to two business days. - Urgent actions will be taken to reduce the time needed for entrepreneurs to get an electricity connection.
+Plans foresee the automation of the work processes within the Government Electrical Regulator (GER) and the acquisition of AMANDA software to streamline procedures for scheduling, inspecting, approving and certifying electrical installations.
+An action plan for implementation of the reforms is expected to be completed in September 2015, and adoption of the AMANDA system is expected to be completed by end 2015/16, with IDB support.